 The Scriptures conclude in St. John’s Revelation with an extremely distressing Jesus.
 He’s downright frightening.
 John, who once rested upon the Savior’s breast and was given care over Our Lord’s mother, encounters Jesus again some years later.
 It isn’t a happy reunion.
 John falls as if dead before the Jesus whose eyes are fire.
 From the Prince of Peace’s mouth comes a massive and mighty sword with razor edges, with which He will strike down the nations.
 Revelation Jesus, the very same tender baby Jesus of the manger, is fierce beyond description.

-Jesus Christ wasn’t a tame spiritual philosopher, but rather claimed relationship with the creator of all things.
+Jesus Christ wasn’t a tame spiritual philosopher, but rather claimed relationship and identity with the creator of all things.
 Unlike other spiritual teachers or philosophers or gurus, he is someone who must be dealt with.
+Our relationship with him, or lack thereof, determines everything.